vanus-labs/docs/content/how-to/manage-subscription/function-reference/string.md

 ### definition

-["extract_between_delimiters", path1, path2, seperator1, seperator2]
+["extract_between_delimiters", sourcePath, targetPath, startSeperator, endSeperator]

 ### Parameters

 - `"extract_between_delimiters"` – The name of the function.
-- `path1` – The name of an existing event attribute or event data path.
+- `sourcePath` – The name of an existing event attribute or event data path.
-- `path2` - The name of the new event attribute or event data path.
+- `targetPath` - The name of the new event attribute or event data path.
-- `seperator1` – The start delimiter.
+- `startSeperator` – The start delimiter.
 The param support all param types.
-- `seperator2` - The end delimiter.
+- `endSeperator` - The end delimiter.
 The param support all param types

 ### Example